cinocode/dvorak_ger_io/README.md

 Supports
 - Xmodmap
 - Xkb mostly finished - if anyone knows how to map RCtrl to RAlt please hit me up
-- Windows in the works
+- Windows
 - Mac OS in the works

+Install
+- Linux: move the Xmodmap file to ~/.Xmodmap / run 'xmodmap ~/.Xmodmap' on startup
+- Windows: use the setup .exe to install / select dvgio01 - dvorak_ger_iov01 in system settings
+    - if desired use the gk64.ahk script with AutoHotkey to rebind esc, capslock, rctrl

 Special branches exist to make this layout work with 60% layouts (these might be rebased and force pushed any time)
 - rctrl_ralt - maps the right ctrl to right alt